 All of this aside, the Beach Boys did manage to come through the decade as its best selling American band.
 Though they would go on to record several critically acclaimed records in the early ‘70s, they had largely become a nostalgia act by the middle of the decade, with stage shows focusing on their surf-ditty heyday.

 Though Dennis Wilson drowned while diving off a boat in the San Marino Bay in 1983, the remaining members have, in some incarnation or another, toured persistently in the ensuing decades.
-They even landed in the Guinness Book of World Records for playing to a crowd of 1 million in Philadelphia on an afternoon in 1985 and subsequently playing to an additional 750,000 in Washington, D.C. later that evening.
+They even landed in the Guinness Book of World Records for playing to a crowd of one million in Philadelphia on an afternoon in 1985 and subsequently playing to an additional 750,000 in Washington, D.C. later that evening.

 Today, the Rock and Roll Hall of Famers can boast no fewer than 36 Top 40 hits and 100 million records sold worldwide.
 And perhaps most importantly, their catalog remains as evocative of summer as the roar of the ocean itself.